Kgaur431/Backend-JAVA/Readme.md

                    -  This library is used to convert one object to another object.
                                                    CreateTaskDto to TaskEntity
                    -  read more about TaskService.md file
+    Grouping Exception:-
+            @ExceptionHandler(value = {ExceptionA.class, ExceptionB.class})
+            ResponseEntity<ErrorDto> notFound(Exception ex, WebRequest request) {
+                return ResponseEntity.notFound().build();
+            }

+            @ExceptionHandler(value = {ExceptionC.class, ExceptionD.class})
+            ResponseEntity<ErrorDto> notFound(Exception ex, WebRequest request) {
+                return ResponseEntity.badRequest().body().build();
+            }

+                here we are grouping exception like 404 so that we group all 404 exception in one method. same with if we have 400 exception then we group all 400 exception in one method. so don't need to write if else condition for each exception.

 ```
 #### Real Time Usecase of Using Bean, In which cases we have to use Bean.